Articling Student Program

 While the mentor will assign most of the work, other lawyers will also assign work to the students.

 When articling students start at Blakes, they receive an orientation on the resources at the Firm.
 We also have an educational plan for our articling students that focuses on developing substantive skills, such as legal research and writing, advocacy, and drafting skills.
-Click here (link on original site is broken) for the articling student education plan.

 The “Nuts & Bolts” of Articling